THE EARTH PRIZE

 The Earth Foundation is committed to ensure that the submissions’ evaluation is fair, open, unbiased and aligned with our vision and mission.
 All successfully submitted ideas will be reviewed by The Earth Foundation team and subsequently by The Earth Prize Adjudicating Panel, a group of highly renowned experts with backgrounds in corporate sustainability, academia, entrepreneurship, conservation, and communications.
 The evaluation process will take place in three (3) different stages.
 The evaluation criteria for each stage of the competition are outlined below.

-All teams that have successfully submitted their Problem Definition and Motivation Statement will automatically enter the Submissions Phase of the competition.
+All teams that have successfully completed the Registration process on the website by 30th November will automatically enter the Submissions Phase of the competition.

-At the Submissions Phase, your Fresh Idea will be evaluated according to the following criteria:
+At the Submissions Phase, all Fresh Ideas submitted will be evaluated by The Earth Foundation team and a carefully selected panel of external reviewers according to the following criteria:

 CriteriaDefinition